 3.1.
 At the 178th, 179th and 180th session of WP.29, all GRs were invited to perform a review of their activities and to identify top priorities of their work.
 The outcome of this review provided the basis for the establishment of the Programme of Work of the World Forum for Harmonization of Vehicle Regulations (WP.29) and its Subsidiary Bodies for the year 2020 and beyond (ECE/TRANS/WP.29/1145, para.
 7 and ECE/TRANS/WP.29/1149, para.).
 There was common agreement that in addition to the work on top priorities, existing UN Regulations, UN GTRs and UN Rules would need to be updated for keeping pace with technical progress on a continuous basis.
 GRs identified the following main priorities of work for 2020:

 3.1.1.
-GRBP main topics are the work on real driving Additional Sound Emission provision (ASEP) for Quiet Road Transport Vehicles (QRTV), Reverse Warning System (RWS), Measurement Uncertainties, as well as Wet Grip on Worn Tyres (WGWT).
-Further activities are relating to new traction tyre definition, noise limits and vehicle type definition for sound measurements
+GRBP main topics are the work on real driving Additional Sound Emission provision (ASEP), for Quiet Road Transport Vehicles (QRTV), Reverse Warning System (RWS), Measurement Uncertainties, as well as Wet Grip on Worn Tyres (WGWT).
+Further activities are relating to new traction tyre definition, TPMS and vehicle type definition for sound measurements

 A detailed list of priority activities of GRBP is presented in Table 2.